This page lists all the online transactions services available relating to Tasmanian vehicle registration.

 Information about policy and projects which are being developed to improve and support the passenger transport system.

-Information on who owns the road, road hierarchy, environmental programs and frequently asked questions about roadside maintenance and speed limits.
+Information on road hierarchy, environmental programs and frequently asked questions about roadside maintenance and speed limits.

 Information on current State road network closures and delays.